avinash7375/12thCS/README.md

 # 12thCS
+### below ones are the codes for tomorrow practicals Computer Science - II

 Experiment No. 5[Exceptions]
 1.Write assembly language program to add all the BCD numbers to a block from 1000 H to 8008 H. Store Sum at memory location 100A H. [Assume SUM is 8 bit].
 [20]
 2. Enter the program on the microprocessor kit.
 [5]